EUTS/EUTS.github.io/index.md

 ####I'm interested.
 Can I sign up?

 Of course you can.
-It dosn't matter if your knowlege in programming is limited or if you're already a programming genius - if you're an Effat Student, you're most than welcome to join us.
+It doesn't matter if your experience in programming is limited or if you're already a programming genius - if you're an Effat Student, you're most than welcome to join us.